-In The Know is a daily synopsis of Oklahoma policy-related news and blogs.
+In The Know is your daily briefing on Oklahoma policy-related news.
 Inclusion of a story does not necessarily mean endorsement by the Oklahoma Policy Institute.
-You can sign up here to receive In The Know by e-mail.
+Click here to subscribe to In The Know and see past editions.

 UPCOMING EVENT – Legislative candidate forum in Muskogee on Tuesday: Candidates in two Muskogee-area state House districts will discuss important state and local issues in a public forum Tuesday at the Roxy Theater in Muskogee.
 The forum, which is free, is being presented by Oklahoma Watch, a nonprofit media organization, and Together Oklahoma, a nonprofit education and advocacy group.
 Those interested in attending are encouraged to register online.

 Fallin, Hofmeister locked in battle over order on audit of classroom spending: Oklahoma Gov. Mary Fallin and state schools Superintendent Joy Hofmeister are locked in an extraordinary clash of wills and authority over Fallin’s attempt to get an audit of classroom spending in the state’s 519 school districts.
 “I don’t take orders from Governor Fallin on public education,” Hofmeister told The Oklahoman.
 “I believe in local control of our schools, and I will always do what is in the best interests of students — even if it means standing up to my own party.”
 [NewsOK]